Neoministein/parkguidance/docs/user.md

 # ParkGuidance-User

-The user module contains all pages a normal user will interact with or get in contact with.
+The user component contains all pages a normal user will interact with or get in contact with.

 ## Interface